Sleezly/FluxWindowsService/README.md

   light.inside_garage_1
   light.inside_garage_2:

-5. Tell Flux if you have any custom timers you'd like to run in your HueController\FluxTimers.json file:
+5. OPTIONAL!
+Tell Flux if you have any custom timers you'd like to run in your HueController\FluxTimers.json file:

     {
         "Rules": [